As a fleet grows, managing trailers quickly becomes a significant challenge. This is where trailer tracking systems come in. Why?

 How do fleets use tracking systems?

 Trailer tracking systems come with a number of benefits that go far beyond answering, “where’s my trailer?”
-Here are a few of the top ways fleets use trailer tracking in their operations:
+Here are a few of the top ways fleets use GPS trailer tracking in their operations:

 Eliminating yard hunts.
 Searching the yard, or worse, calling another terminal to search their yard, for a specific trailer can be a time-intensive process.
 With a trailer tracking system, you can simply search for a specific trailer and immediately see its location.
 You can also search for a geofenced location to get a full inventory of the trailers currently in the yard.